Wilkinson (musician)

-Mark Wilkinson (born 18 April 1989), better known by his stage name Wilkinson, is an English record producer, DJ and remixer from Hammersmith, England.
+Mark Wilkinson (born 18 April 1989), better known by his surname Wilkinson, is an English record producer, DJ and remixer from Hammersmith, England.
 He has released music on RAM Records and Hospital Records, as well as Virgin EMI.
 His 2013 single "Afterglow" with vocals by Becky Hill reached number eight on the UK Singles Chart on 20 October 2013.

 Music career

 2010–2016: RAM Records and Lazers Not Included

 On 13 December 2010, Wilkinson released his debut single "Moonwalker / Samurai" through RAM Records.
 The tracks were first premiered through Andy C's drum and bass compilation album Nightlife 5.
 On 12 June 2011, he released the single "Every Time / Overdose", which became the 99th single release of RAM Records.
 "Every Time" features vocals from Marcus Gregg and it became Wilkinson's first song to spawn a music video.
 On 4 December 2011, he released "Tonight / Pistol Whip".
 "Tonight" was later re-released in 2013 as the iTunes Single of the Week to promote the release of his debut studio album Lazers Not Included.
 On 19 August 2012, he released the single "Automatic / Hands Up!".
 Although it received mixed feedback and significantly less airplay, "Automatic" still managed to gain support from the likes of Annie Mac and MistaJam.

 On 2 December 2012, he released "Need to Know / Direction" featuring Iman as the lead single from his debut studio album.
 On 3 April 2013, he released "Take You Higher / Crunch" as the next single from the album.
 On 26 July 2013, he released "Heartbeat" featuring P Money and Arlissa as the third single from his debut studio album.
 On 13 October 2013, he released "Afterglow" as the fourth single from his debut studio album.
 The song peaked at number eight on the UK Singles Chart, making it his first top 10 single in the UK.
 On 28 October 2013, he released his debut studio album Lazers Not Included.
 The album peaked at number 46 on the UK Albums Chart and number two on the UK Dance Chart.
 On 9 February 2014, he released "Too Close" featuring Detour City as the album's fifth single, which peaked at number 55 in the UK.
 The album's sixth single "Half Light" (featuring Tom Cane) charted at number 25 in the UK, making it Wilkinson's second top 40 single.
 It was released on 1 June 2014.